MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-custom-page-layout.md

 ### Additional page configuration

-In this example we will need to link the navigation record to the content page in order for our custom code to render the menu on the left navigation.
+In this example, we'll need to link the navigation record to the content page in order for our custom code to render the menu on the left navigation.

 1. In the **design studio**, choose **...** and then select **Portal Management**.
-You'll need to use the Portal Management app to add additional configuration to your page.
+You'll use the Portal Management app to add additional configuration to your page.

 1. In the **Portal Management app**, scroll to the **Content** section and select **Web Pages**.